Interview with Abdala Faye

 I actually started painting when I was 14, but began drawing when I was around 12.
 It evolved from drawings to paintings.

-Were you a natural painter or did other painters influence you?
+Were you a natural painter?

 I was introduced to paintings from an American friend who knew my father.
 She was a mentor who really pushed me into painting by buying me tools and supplies.
 That’s how I got into using acrylic and I’ve been using it ever since.